 - Urban and Regional Planning – Planning Accreditation Board

-DCP offers both undergraduate and graduate degrees and programs.
-Through its academic units, the college offers doctoral, master’s, and bachelor’s degrees, as well as online programs, distance education programs, combined degrees, joint degrees, certificate programs, and academic minors.
+Through its academic units, the college offers doctoral, master’s and bachelor’s degrees, as well as online programs, distance education programs, combined degrees, joint degrees, certificate programs and academic minors.

 College Institutes, Centers and Programs